Vampaier2/Philosophers/README.md

 ## “Description”
 ### A section that clearly presents the project, including its goal and a brief overview.
+Philosophers is a project where we simulate x amount of philosophers, on a process where they eat, sleep and think.
+With each philosopher having only 1 'fork' each and they can only eat when they have 2 forks. (their fork on the fork of the other philosopher in the oposite side of their fork)
+If the other fork is being used by other philosopher, the philosopher must wait until he has that fork available for use.

 ## “Instructions”
 ### An section containing any relevant information about compilation,installation, and/or execution